Are energy drinks bad for your teeth?

 To get your energy fix in a healthier way, consider switching to one of these beverages:

 Coffee is well-known as a way to get a quick burst of energy into your system.
 Coffee is fairly inexpensive (if you’re getting the basics) and actually has some health benefits to it as well, other than energy.
 Coffee making is also a pretty big hobby in certain circles so you may even find a new passion!
+Coffee can stain your teeth, so be careful in consuming to much of it!

 Green tea has been used for centuries as a healthy way to add a little more energy to your day.
 Green tea also has many different health benefits!
 Green tea has been known to help fight type 2 diabetes, and prevent cancer, and it is even an anti-inflammatory!
 You can read all about the evidence-based benefits here.
+Just like coffee, tea can also stain your teeth.

 Mushroom coffee is the new kid on the block, it hasn’t been around very long but it is a direct competitor to coffee and green tea.
 Mushroom coffee is meant to provide similar effects to regular coffee, without so much caffeine.
 A cup of traditional coffee has about 100 grams of caffeine, whereas a cup of mushroom coffee only has 50 grams.
 Lots of consumers of mushroom coffee are surprised that they get a similar kick of energy, but it comes with less anxiety and less of a jittery feeling than coffee.